Law Practice and Technology Librarian

 - M.L.S. from an A.L.A. accredited graduate school

-- Minimum of two years of experience in a law practice environment
+- Minimum of two years of experience in an academic law library environment or law practice environment

 - Evidence of strong teaching and presentation skills

-- Evidence of exceptional research competency, including ability to analyze research requests effectively, conduct expert legal and interdisciplinary research, synthesize research results, and deliver a high quality, comprehensive final product
+- Evidence of exceptional legal research competency and the ability to deliver a high quality, comprehensive final product

 - Evidence of strong written, oral, and communication skills